SeanKilleen/seankilleen.github.io/_posts/2019-08-09-adventures-in-azure-architecture-a-home-desktop-setup.md

   - blueprints
 date: '2019-08-09 08:24 -0400'
 ---
-I recently connected with someone on Twitter who had some questions about architecture.
-I thought the challenge was interesting, so below are the parameters of the challenge and how I went about trying to architect a solution for her (who I'll generally call "the client" from here on out, even though money isn't changing hands here).
+I recently connected with someone on Twitter who had some questions about architecture for a personal setup in the cloud.
+I thought the challenge was interesting, so below are the parameters of the question and how I went about trying to architect a solution for her (who I'll generally call "the client" from here on out, even though money isn't changing hands here).

 ## Background / Goal

 The client is moving overseas and cannot take their desktop equipment with them because they'll have no place to store it.
-They previously used this desktop as a central workhorse -- VPNing into it during travel, etc. -- and are looking to re-create that sort of central place without being tied to the physical presence of desktop hardware.
+They previously used this desktop as a central machine -- VPNing into it during travel, etc. -- and are looking to re-create that sort of central place without being tied to the physical presence of desktop hardware.

 ## The Stated Constraints